yogeshwaranm-turing/amazon-agentic/envs/finance/tools/interface_1/policy.md

-# Fund Management & Trading Operations Policy - Interface 1
+# Fund Management & Trading Operations Policy

 This policy defines responsibilities, principles, and procedures for fund management and trading operations.
+It is written in the perspective of allowing global investors, however, their investments will be in USD.

 ## General Principles